wkumari/draft-sheng-dnsop-search-lists/README.md

    proposal is to not apply an implicit search list even after failing to resolve a name with a search list applied.

-Sheng, et al.            Expires March 30, 2017                 [Page 3]

-Internet-Draft   DNS Search List Best Current Practices   September 2016

-2.2.
+2.3.
 No overriding manually configured search lists

-   A search list configured manually on a host by an operator should not be overridden by DHCP or IPv6 Router Advertisements (RA).
+   A search list configured manually on a host by an operator MUST NOT be overridden by DHCP or IPv6 Router Advertisements (RA).

    For a discussion of how hosts should process DNS search lists learned via DHCP or IPv6 RAs see [RFC6106] section 5.3.1.

-2.3.
-No querying of unqualified single-label domain names

-   Unqualified single label domain names should not be queried directly.
-   When a user enters a single label name, that name may be subject to search list processing if a search list is specified, but must never be queried in the DNS in its original single-label form.

 2.4.
-No applying search lists to unqualified multi-label domain names
+No applying search lists to multi-label domain names

-   Unqualified multi-label domain names must never use search lists.
-   When a user queries a hostname that contains two or more labels separated by dots, such as www.example, applications must query the DNS directly.
-Search lists must not be applied even if such names do not resolve.
+   Multi-label domain names MUST NOT use search lists.
+When a user queries a hostname that contains two or more labels separated by dots, such as www.example, applications MUST query the DNS directly.
+   Search lists MUST NOT be applied even if such names do not resolve.

+2.5.
+No querying of single-label domain names

+   Single label domain names, aka dotless-domains, MUST NOT be sent by applications for resolution.
+However, if an application sends a single label name, that name MAY be subject to search list processing if a search list is specified, but MUST NOT be queried in the DNS in its original single-label form.

+2.6.
+No search lists on recursive resolvers

+   DNS Recursive resolvers MUST NOT use search lists.

 3. Potential Negative Consequences